 What is Azure Communications Gateway?

-Azure Communications Gateway provides advanced SIP, RTP and HTTP interoperability functions (including Teams Certified SBC function) so that you can integrate with Operator Connect and Teams Phone Mobile quickly, reliably and in a secure manner.
+Azure Communications Gateway provides advanced SIP, RTP and HTTP interoperability functions (including SBC function certified by Microsoft Teams and Zoom) so that you can integrate with your chosen communications services quickly, reliably and in a secure manner.

 As part of Microsoft Azure, the network elements in Azure Communications Gateway are fully managed and include an availability SLA.
 This full management simplifies network operations integration and accelerates the timeline for adding new network functions into production.

-To ensure availability, Azure Communications Gateway is deployed into two Azure Regions within a given Geography.
+To ensure availability, Azure Communications Gateway is deployed into two Azure Regions within a given Geography, as shown in the following diagram.
 It supports both active-active and primary-backup geographic redundancy models to fit with your network design.

 Azure Communications Gateway doesn't store/process any data outside of the Azure Regions where you deploy it.

-Azure Communications Gateway supports the SIP and RTP requirements for Teams Certified SBCs.
+Azure Communications Gateway supports the SIP and RTP requirements for certified SBCs for Microsoft Teams and Zoom Phone.
 It can transform call flows to suit your network with minimal disruption to existing infrastructure.

 Azure Communications Gateway's voice features include:

-Voice interworking - Azure Communications Gateway can resolve interoperability issues between your network and Microsoft Teams.
+Voice interworking - Azure Communications Gateway can resolve interoperability issues between your network and communications services.
 Its position on the edge of your network reduces disruption to your networks, especially in complex scenarios like Teams Phone Mobile where Teams Phone System is the call control element.
 Azure Communications Gateway includes powerful interworking features, for example:

 - 100rel and early media inter-working